 This drawing guide takes a highly popular domestic animal, the cat, as a drawing subject.
 Cats make excellent subjects for cartooning due to their well-defined character traits.
-Refined, independent, stubborn, aloof, intelligent, cunning—it's no one wonder why they are the number one household pet!
+Refined, independent, stubborn, aloof, intelligent, cunning—it's no wonder they are the number one household pet!
 They are the regal kings and queens of their domains while we serve as their lowly subjects.
 We don't own them—they own us!

 Now, as with any drawing, it takes time and practice to get things down.
 So, don't be discouraged if you're having a difficult time with the drawing.
 If you're having any trouble with a certain step, stop and take the time to get it down.
 Once you accomplish that, move forward.
 There's no need for worry or fuss.

 Before we get started, I want to give one word of advice regarding the drawing process: sketch lightly.
-Keeping your pencil lines light and loose makes it easier to clean up mistakes and the drawing as a whole.
+Keeping your pencil lines light and loose makes cleaning up mistakes and the drawing as a whole easier.
 Heavy pencil lines may smudge, leaving nasty-looking marks on your paper.
 Be careful to avoid applying too much pressure on the pencil as you draw.